Spring time in New York City!

 Taking the morning train into Manhattan.
 It just keeps being a fantastic idea — how something so mundane as taking the train to work is simultaneously such a marvellous thing.
 Walking down the steeply sloping streets of Hastings, getting coffee from Antoinette’s, the local coffeeshop, where all of the regulars are slowly waking up, hunched over their bathtub-sized cozily steaming coffees.
 Continuing over to the train station, where the modest sign says something as immodest as TO NEW YORK.
 The water is glistening in the Hudson just next to the train tracks, with the palisades towering on the opposite bank.
 The train takes me to Grand Central Terminal, from where I zigzag my way down to Chelsea, getting a second coffee on the way, from either Felix Roasting Company, Blue Bottle, or Joe and the Juice, in crisp, clear, fragrant spring air.
 This special energy.
 Intense office work Monday-Thursday.
 Date night at Bread & Brine in Hastings; Americana on a golden hour sunlit bar counter.
 Double date night at a sushi place on the Lower East Side — with the Hong Kong-American couple whose Barcelona wedding we attended last year.
 Me time — roaming downtown after 10-hour work days.

 Day 1.
 After an energising morning kickboxing class with Sanoop’s sister-in-law and niece, Sanoop and I rent a car and drive to quaint (the word I exclaim the most on this trip, as we enter one cute town after the other) Lancaster — visit an Amish farm, marvel at the Amish people and their horse buggies as we pass them on the road, drink a local beer at a microbrewery, eat at a vegan restaurant.
 In total today, we touch roads in six different states: New York, New Jersey, Pennsylvania, Maryland, West Virginia and Virginia.
 It’s my first time in the latter four, and it feels like such a great, novel adventure — beautiful spring weather, light green buds and pink spring blooms along all of the highways, neat small towns filled with wooden houses in all the pastel shades of the rainbow, wraparound porches, and neat hydrangea bushes framing their neatly manicured lawns.
-When it gets dark, we’ve reached Winchester, another idyllic-looking town, where we make a new friend at a bar.
-Nick shares his life story and his best hiking recommendations — he always travels solely by “shoelace express,” in fact, he’s never been on an airplane in his life.
-We chat for an hour or more, and then he invites us to come join him for drag bingo night at another pub; we say thanks, but no thanks, give him big hugs as we part ways after settling up, and then check into the Travelodge around the corner.
+When it gets dark, we’ve reached Winchester, another idyllic-looking town, where we make a new friend at the local watering hole.
+Born and bred in Virginia, Nick has only ever left his home state to hit the rolling hills of West Virginia.
+When we ask him for hiking and food favourites in the area, his eyes lit up and he reels off all of his top tips.
+We chat for an hour or more, about high and low stuff.
+When not playing with his band, he cooks at a nearby restaurant — “my parents passed when I was a kid, so I had to learn how to cook for my sisters and myself, and turns out I love it.
+He gets by all right now, cooking and moving around “on the shoelace express.”
+When Sanoop and I are ready to settle up and call it a day, Nick invites us to come join him for drag bingo night at another pub; we say thanks, but no thanks, give him big hugs as we part ways, and then check into the Travelodge around the corner.
 All we know about this trip is that we want to go to Asheville, North Carolina, and that we need to end up in Virginia in a week for Sanoop’s cousin’s wedding.
 Other than that, we’ve got no plans.
 We’ll just take one day at a time, see where the highways and country roads lead us, seeking out local tips on the way.

 Day 2.
 Beautiful morning in Winchester.
 Slowly strolling around town under lush canopies of cherry blossoms, we stop to get a decent coffee from one local cafe, and dreamy bagels from another.
+Nick from last night urged us to go hiking along the Appalachian trail — after hearty breakfast bagels at either Schlafani’s (where they import water from New York for their bagel dough) or Steamy’s (local bagels — “with a fun book selection at the back”).
+We pick the latter.
+Verdict: the best bagels we’ve ever had, far surpassing any of the NYC ones — perfectly chewy and juicy bread, pretty thin, leaving most of the mouthful to perfectly smoked lox, crunchy onions, sweet tomatoes and tangy capers.
+Yum!
+Set us up perfectly for our steep 4-hour hike.
 Drive through West Virginia — rolling hills, pretty farm houses and barns.
-Stop in a forest carpark that our friend Nick mentioned, and do a beautiful two-hour hike through a hilly, rocky forest to Raven Rock, where we stop to breathe and enjoy the sweeping views, before trekking back the same way, meeting very few people on the narrow paths.
+Stop in a forest carpark that Nick mentioned, and do a beautiful two-hour hike through a hilly, rocky forest to Raven Rock, where we stop to breathe and enjoy the sweeping views, before trekking back the same way, meeting very few people on the narrow paths.
 So peaceful.
 Pitstop at Bluemont Vineyard, nestled in the first ridge of the Blue Ridge Mountains … I get goosebumps at the thought: we’re in the famous Blue Ridge Mountains!
 Tasting various local wines under a blazing sun on a large and lively terrace with sweeping views of the vines, while a guitarist is playing and singing John Denver’s Country Roads next to us, which makes me laugh out loud as it’s just too perfect.
 I sing along, of course, tip the guy generously, and when we get back on the road, I put the song on repeat — it was of course already on our road trip playlist.
 Heading further south to Roanoke, we also listen to a bunch of episodes of the New York Times’ The Daily, just to mix it up a little and connect back to the real world.
 Stop briefly in Harrisonburg for a cup of coffee at a glorious hipster store with great artisan coffee and sustainable goods.
 Another brief stop in Lexington, which feels like a little piece of preppy New England in the South.
 Cute main street, large, majestic villas on perfectly manicured, sloping lawns, and the jewel of it all, the grand university campus.
 Finally, Roanoke.
 We gaze upon the star on the hill, and fall asleep at a Holiday Inn.

 Day 3.
 The air in Roanoke feels so crisp and clear — it’s a beautiful, quiet mountain town; the kind of town where people (in this case, the brothers running the hip Roasters Next Door) will ask you where you are from and point out that they’ve never seen you around before: everyone knows everyone.
 We climb to the top of the hill to see the star up-close, and then we hit the Blue Ridge Parkway: such sweeping views… it feels almost mythical.
 Favourite little town of the day: Floyd, a vibrant little village, attracting young and old organically-minded farmers, painters, ceramicists, and musicians from across the region.
 It’s absolutely brimming with little, lovely galleries and arts and crafts stores.
 The heart of the town is a charming ‘country store,’ where there’s a jam session going on as we peek in.
 15 musicians are sitting in a circle at the back of the store, mainly men, with one female violinist and floor base player, but lots of female dancers stepping into the circle to accompany the bluegrass tunes with some lively moves.
 I’m intrigued by a lady sitting outside the circle with three wooden jiggy dolls, who’re all dancing along to the music, their rhythmic steps serving as robustly clicking-clacking instruments.
 She notices me gazing at her and kindly nods and smiles for me to come on over.
 I get to meet the niftily dressed dolls, Jeff, a Save the Earth activist, who’ll ask you what you’re going to do for the planet, the lady tells me, and his two friends, Alice and Jenny, who’re just dancing, carefree and steadily.
 She shows me how to make them dance, and hands me one of them, and suddenly I’m a part of the band.